afialapis/calustra/packages/orm/README.md

 #### `model.read(filter, options)`

-- `filter`: an object with "which recors to read".
+- `filter`: an object with "which records to read".
 Fields that do not exist on Model definition will be discarded.
 - `options`:
   - `fields`: a subset of table's field names to include on the result output
   - `sortby`: indicates wat field to sort by the read.
 It may be an `string` with the field's name